Alpha Sagittarii: In popular culture

 A fictionalized version of the Rukbat system is the setting for Anne McCaffrey's Dragonriders of Pern series of novels.
-In the canon of this series, the system has five planets in standard orbits, two asteroid belts, an Oort cloud, and has also captured a rogue planet into a highly eccentric orbit which passes both through the Oort cloud and through the inner solar system on a 250 year orbit.
+In the canon of this series, Rukbat is a "golden G-type star" and the system has five planets in standard orbits, two asteroid belts, an Oort cloud, and has also captured a rogue planet into a highly eccentric orbit which passes both through the Oort cloud and through the inner solar system on a 250 year orbit.